enonic/old-xp-doc/doc/appendix/upgrade/index.rst

 3. Stop the old installation
 ****************************

-.. not:: It is very important to stop the existing nodes before starting a new on the same machine to avoid issue with notes starting to form a cluster.
+.. note:: It is very important to stop the existing nodes before starting a new on the same machine to avoid issue with nodes trying to form a cluster.

 4. Start the new installation
 *****************************